Lesson#240: Excel IFERROR Function: Your Guide to Handling Errors Gracefully

 This formula calculates A1/B1, but if either cell contains missing data (e.g., B1 is empty), it returns “Data Missing” instead of a typical Excel error.

-See also Lesson#116: How to name a range in excel
+See also Lesson#27: How to make a calendar in excel without VBA

 Example 3: Error in a Complex Formula